GNARC0TICS/GoatedVips/client/src/components/memory-bank/activeContext.md

    - Created `authService.ts` for both client and server
    - Created `profileService.ts` for client-side profile management
    - Moved business logic from components and routes to services
+   - Audited authentication and profile services for redundancies and optimizations

 2. **Authentication & Profile Improvements**
    - Refactored `use-auth.tsx` to use the centralized auth service